ericfzhu/ericfzhu/README.md

 # Hi there!👋

-I'm a student @unsw currently in pursuit of knowledge.
+I'm a student @unsw and a lifelong learner.

 [//]: <> (Some of the badges here are just for my own motivation purposes.)